Trashcan19/Fakenews/README.md

 The system returns whether the news is Fake or Real.
 The result is displayed on the website.

-But due to the exams in our college we have failed to create the backend of the project but will create that as soon as possible
+But due to the exams in our college we have failed to create the backend until now of the project but will create that as soon as possible

 Screenshot of the website created
 <img width="1610" height="858" alt="image" src="https://github.com/user-attachments/assets/c6389c41-e7b5-4d2d-853d-be07ad5a0fdd" />